Free Shipping on Orders over $75 to the Contiguous US

 1 tbsp plus 1 tsp kosher salt

 You can use this brine to pickle just about anything.
 Simply fill clean canning jars with your ingredients and cover with the brine.
 This should keep in the refrigerator for 2 months.
-Like most things that need time for flavors to marry, they are ready when you think they are :)
+Like most things that need time for flavors to marry, they are ready when you think they are.

-Some great ways to preserve berries are to simply freeze them to later put atop yogurt and granola, add to smoothies, or make jam.
-But our all time favorite way to use them is to make pie filling for the freezer, pulling it out on a winter day to make a homemade baked fruit crisp.
-Just roughly clean and chop up about 3 lbs of fruit and put in a large enamel pot.
-Add 2 tbsp butter, ½ cup sugar, 1 tsp lemon juice and ½ tsp or more of cinnamon.
-Cook for about 4 minutes over medium heat, allowing the fruit to soften.
-Mix in 2 tbsp of cornstarch once the filling has mostly chilled and allow to fully chill.
+Just roughly clean and chop about 3 lbs of fruit and put it in a large enamel pot.
+Add 2 tbsp butter, ½ cup sugar, 1 tsp lemon juice, and ½ tsp or more of cinnamon.
+Cook for about 4 minutes over medium heat, until the fruit softens.
+Mix in 2 tbsp of cornstarch once the filling has mostly chilled, and allow to fully chill.

 Spoon into plastic freezer bags, date and freeze for later use!
 You can pour it over ice cream, make a traditional pie, or make a simple oat crisp topping and bake it up for dessert.
 This should keep in the freezer for up to 4 months.

-How to Make Hot Pepper Jelly1 ½ cups red pepper finely chopped
+How to Make Hot Pepper Jelly

-1 cup yellow pepper finely chopped
+1 cup yellow pepper, finely chopped

-1 ¼ cups green pepper finely chopped
+1 ¼ cups green pepper, finely chopped

-½ cup jalapeño finely chopped
+½ cup jalapeño, finely chopped

 1 cup apple cider vinegar